isabella232/mobile-services.sv-SE/help/windows-appstore/metrics.md

 * **Placering (ned till 10 km)**

-   Fylls i av `trackLocation`-metoder.
+   Fylls i av `trackLocation` metoder.

-   * Kontextdata för analys/Target-parameter:
+   * Analytics context data/Target parameter:

       * `a.loc.lat.a`
       * `a.loc.lon.a`
-   * Audience Manager:
+   * Audience Manager trait:

       * `c_a_loc_lat_a`
       * `c_a_loc_lon_a`